marcsaegesser/AdventOfCode2015/README.md

-Advent Of Code 2018
+Advent Of Code 2015
 ======================

-My solutions to the [2018 Advent of Code](https://adventofcode.com/).
+My Scala solutions to the [2015 Advent of Code](https://adventofcode.com/).